daddyjasiu/Random-Number-Generator/README.md

 ### RNG generating numbers from various distributions along with:
 -  Series tests that check if numbers are generated randomly by constructing another series and comparing numbers of series in input with median value
 - Chi-Square tests that check if generated numbers are of right distribution by comparing observed values with estimated values.

+For specific and detailed information about the project please read the documentation [POLISH].
 ___

 <div align="center">